-This widget shows the number of workloads by their ransomware exposure (Critical, High, Medium, Low, and Protected) across the organization.
+This widget shows the number of workloads according to their ransomware exposure across the organization (Critical, High, Medium, Low, and Protected).

-A workload is assessed with its exposure to the common services exploited by ransomware.
+A workload is assessed according to its exposure to the services commonly exploited by ransomware.
+For a list of these services, see the Ransomware-Risky Services Table [83].